stealjs/steal-tools/doc/build.md

   @option {Object} [cleanCSSOptions] A hash of options to customize the minification of css files.
   All available options are listed in the [clean-css documentation](https://github.com/jakubpawlowicz/clean-css#how-to-use-clean-css-programmatically).

   @option {Object} [uglifyOptions] A hash of options to customize the minification of JavaScript files.
-StealTool uses the top level `minify` function of uglify-js, and the available options are listed [here](https://github.com/mishoo/UglifyJS2#the-simple-way).
+StealTools uses the top-level `minify` function of uglify-js, and the available options are listed [here](https://github.com/mishoo/UglifyJS2#the-simple-way).
-  The option `fromString` is used internally and will always be `true`, any other value will be ignored.
+  The option `fromString` is used internally and will always be `true`; any other value will be ignored.

 @return {{}}